ganjire/ML2_Project/README.md

+The goal of this project is to develop an automated system that can identify and classify plant diseases from images of plant leaves.
+This is crucial for agricultural technology as early detection of diseases can lead to timely intervention, reducing both the spread of disease and economic losses.
+This project will help in understanding the practical application of CNNs in a real-world problem and exploring various architectures.

 Data Collection/Preparation

 In this section, I gather and prepare the dataset necessary for training the models.
 The data involves images of plant leaves from various classes, each representing a different plant disease.
 The dataset is augmented to enhance model generalizability, involving transformations like rotation, zoom, and flips.
 This preparation ensures the models are trained on a robust dataset that simulates a variety of real-world conditions.